Hell in a Cell (2021)

 Seven matches were contested at the event, including one on the Kickoff pre-show.
-Two Hell in a Cell matches were contested at the event.
-In the main event, which was Raw's Hell in a Cell match, Bobby Lashley defeated Drew McIntyre in a Last Chance match to retain the WWE Championship.
+Two Hell in a Cell matches were contested with one for each brand.
+In the main event, which was Raw's Hell in a Cell match, Bobby Lashley defeated Drew McIntyre to retain the WWE Championship with an added stipulation that it was a Last Chance match.
 In the other Hell in a Cell match, which was the opening bout, Bianca Belair defeated Bayley to retain the SmackDown Women's Championship.
-In other prominent matches, Charlotte Flair defeated Raw Women's Champion Rhea Ripley by disqualification, thus Ripley retained the title, and Seth Rollins defeated Cesaro.
+In other prominent matches, Charlotte Flair defeated Raw Women's Champion Rhea Ripley by disqualification, thus Ripley retained the title as titles do not change hands by disqualification unless stipulated, and Seth Rollins defeated Cesaro.